 With his all-American looks and grounded intensity, he became a familiar face in television dramas about first responders, teams, and tangled relationships.

-Grey Damon built a career on being the guy you recognize from that show.
-His breakthrough came in the revered drama 'Friday Night Lights,' where he played a thoughtful quarterback, instantly establishing his ability to convey quiet depth.
-Television quickly became his domain, with leading roles in series like 'The Nine Lives of Chloe King' and a major turn on the Shonda Rhimes-produced 'Station 19.'
-As a firefighter on the latter, he embodied the physical and emotional demands of the job for several seasons.
-Damon's strength lies in his relatable, everyman quality, making him a versatile anchor in ensemble casts focused on high-stakes professions and personal drama.
+Grey Damon played a thoughtful quarterback on 'Friday Night Lights,' establishing his ability to convey quiet depth.
+Born in 1987, he moved to leading roles in 'The Nine Lives of Chloe King' and 'Station 19.'
+As a firefighter on the Shonda Rhimes-produced series, he embodied the physical and emotional demands of the job for several seasons.
+Damon's strength is his relatable everyman quality, making him a versatile anchor in ensemble casts focused on high-stakes professions.

 1981–1996